UummProject/uumm-prototype/README.md

 _As oppose to, here is a .pdf with a bunch of idealistic ideas, especualte with my promises even if you don't give a crap and the only thing you want is easy money, now I'm rich and I don't have any incentives to keep working on this anymore._

-I'm starting with an MVP for a usecase I've been expose to, and if it makes sense I'll keep expanding with more features.
+I'm starting with an MVP for a usecase I've been exposed to, and if it makes sense I'll keep expanding with more features.

-Everyone is welcome to join!
+Everyone is welcome to join.

 # Status
 The current goal is to have an MVP running with no fancy features within a couple of weeks (by 20/07/17) Once the MVP is done and tested we will re-think the direction of the project.